mariokaufmann/zagreus/docs/step-by-step/step-by-step.md

 # Step-by step introduction

 In this introduction we will build up a template step by step while trying to touch on all the most important aspects of zagreus.
-We will design a new template, use the zagreus generator to convert it into a zagreus template, add dynamic text, styling and animations to it.
+We will design a new template and then add dynamic text, styling and animations to it.
 From there we go over how to control template playout, i.e. how to set dynamic text, add styling dynamically and play animations.